Goldenhar syndrome is a rare congenital condition characterized by abnormal development of the eye, ear and spine.

 Every child’s condition is different, so treatment is determined on a case-by-case basis.
 For example, if your child has scoliosis, our team of specialists will consider the severity of the curve, where it occurs in the spine, and your child's age and stage of growth, before determining the best course of action.

-Treatment may include non-surgical options such as bracing and physical therapy, or surgical options such as spinal fusion or implanting growing rods to stabilize your child’s spine as she continues to grow.
+Treatment may include non-surgical options such as bracing and physical therapy, or surgical options such as spinal fusion or implanting and expanding growing rods to stabilize your child’s spine as she continues to grow.

 Because of spine curves, short trunks and respiratory issues, some children with Goldenhar syndrome will develop thoracic insufficiency syndrome, a rare disorder characterized by spinal curves, chest wall deformity and severe respiratory issues.
 These children will likely need a specialized surgery to implant one or more vertical expandable prosthetic titanium ribs (VEPTR).
 Like growing rods, VEPTRs can be adjusted as the child grows.